renovatebot/renovate/docs/usage/configuration-options.md

 This array will allow you to set the names of the branches you want to rebase/create, as if you selected their checkboxes in the Dependency Dashboard issue.

-Example: `renovate --checked-branches=renovate/chalk-4.x renovate-reproductions/checked` will result in the rebasing of the `renovate/chalk-4.x` branch in the `renovate-reproductions/checked` repository.`
+Example: `renovate --checked-branches=renovate/chalk-4.x renovate-reproductions/checked` will rebase the `renovate/chalk-4.x` branch in the `renovate-reproductions/checked` repository.`

 ## cloneSubmodules